 In addition, non-tourism related deer management expenditure, for example on fencing and the supply of specialist equipment generates significant economic activity.
-Most recently a study The Contribution of Deer Management to the Scottish Economy 2014 was commissioned from Public and Corporate Economic Consultants (PACEC) by ADMG, supported by the Lowland Deer Network Scotland and the Scottish Gamekeepers Association.
+To assess the value of this The Contribution of Deer Management to the Scottish Economy 2014 was commissioned from Public and Corporate Economic Consultants (PACEC) by ADMG, supported by the Lowland Deer Network Scotland and the Scottish Gamekeepers Association.

 PACEC: The Contribution of Deer Management to the Scottish Economy 2014